okdefinet/groestl-nodes/README.md

 ```

-The `--seed` parameter is only needed for the first run or when adding a new network.
+The `--seed` parameter is only needed for the first run.
 It will hit all the DNS seeds specified in the config file, as well as all individual seeder nodes (if applicable)

 The `--crawl` parameter iterates through all known nodes and stores them in the specified database